Wagon Wheel (trophy): Wagon Wheel Challenge

 In 2011, the two schools began the Wagon Wheel Challenge, which counts all athletic contests in the sports where they compete head-to-head.
-Initially, the challenge involved 15 sports, but was reduced to 14 from 2015-2019 after Akron eliminated their baseball program.
+Initially, the challenge involved 15 sports, but was reduced to 14 from 2015 to 2019 after Akron eliminated their baseball program.
 Following the reinstatement of Akron's baseball team and the addition of Women's Lacrosse at Akron in 2019, the challenge grew to 16 sports, but was reduced back to 14 after UA discontinued its men's cross country, men's golf, and women's tennis teams in 2020.
-From 2011-2015, through a sponsorship agreement with PNC Financial Services it was known as the "PNC Wagon Wheel Challenge".
+From 2011 to 2015, through a sponsorship agreement with PNC Financial Services it was known as the "PNC Wagon Wheel Challenge".
 Beginning in 2016, it became sponsored by Crystal Clinic Orthopaedic Center.
 Each sport is worth one point, awarded to the winning team.
 In sports with multiple meetings per season, whichever team wins the most games takes the full point.
 If the teams split the season's meetings, each school gets a half-point.
 For sports that only compete against each other as part of the conference championship meet, such as cross country, golf, and track and field, whichever team finishes higher in the championship meet is awarded the point.
 Games in the respective conference tournaments can also factor in to which school receives the point if the teams split their regular-season meetings, with the conference tournament meeting acting as a deciding game.
-The first 10 years of the challenge have seen a split between the two schools.
-Kent State took victory in the first four seasons, followed by Akron in the next five, including the abbreviated 2019–20 season, and Kent State won the 2020–21 season.
+Through the 2024–25 season, Kent State leads the challenge 8–6.
+Kent State took victory in the first four seasons, followed by Akron in the next five, including the abbreviated 2019–20 season, and Kent State won the next four.